Sabah Al Ahmad Sea City

 The first phase of the project was opened to the sea in 2004.
-The multi-billion dollar development is within a 25-year construction period with ten phases.
+The multi-billion dollar development has a planned 25-year construction period with ten phases.
 Sabah Al Ahmad Sea City is the first urban area in Kuwait built entirely by the private sector.

 Wildlife

 Recent reports demonstrate that Persian Gulf shellfish and finfish fisheries are in serious decline, in particular those of Kuwait.
-This decline is attributed to over fishing, pollution, loss of nursery ground, reduction in riverine input via the Shatt Al-Arab, and climate change.
-When completed in 2018, Sabah Al-Ahmad Sea City, Kuwait, will contain c.
-200 km of waterways providing over 50% of extra coast line for Kuwait.
+This decline is attributed to over-fishing, pollution, loss of nursery ground, reduction in riverine input via the Shatt Al-Arab, and climate change.
+When completed, Sabah Al-Ahmad Sea City, Kuwait, will contain c.
+200 km of waterways providing over 50% of extra coastline for Kuwait.
 Seine netting and gargoor traps have been deployed annually, since the first phase (A1) of this coastal township was opened to the sea in 2004, to monitor Shell and Fin fish populations within the waterways.
 Present work describes the diversity and abundance of commercial (edible and potential ornamental value) species now inhabiting the waterways, which comprise over 60% of the species marketed in Kuwait.
 Analysis of catch data reveals that the waterways act as spawning, nursery and feeding habitats for important species such as Epinephelus coioides (Orange-Spotted Grouper), Penaeus semisulcatus (Banana Shrimp) and Portunus segnis (Blue Swimming Crab).
 As no commercial fishing is allowed, the Sea City waterways act as a significant conservation area for Kuwait's fish stocks.